CryptoSignal/Crypto-Signal/README.md

 1. Create a config.yml file and put it into "app" folder.

-1. Build your own Docker image, for example, `docker build -t dev/crypto-signals:latest .`

-1. For testing and debugging run docker with "-t" option `docker run --rm -ti -v  $PWD/app:/app dev/crypto-signals:latest`

-1. For production run in daemon mode using "-d" option `docker run --rm -di -v  $PWD/app:/app dev/crypto-signals:latest`
+1. Build and run the docker container: `docker-compose up --build`

 ### Configuring config.yml